roseengineering/vitamin-d/README.md

 main thread and into a web worker.
 The web worker contains all the components and reducers.
 The main thread only receives dom patches and applies them.

-An simple counter app, with source code in js/, is provided as an example of the framework's use.
+A simple counter app, with source code in js/, is provided as an example of the framework's use.